jkocklaeuner/Master/README.md

 A comprehensive overview over the required parameters i given in the paper of [Barett](https://arxiv.org/pdf/2109.12606.pdf) in Table I.
 More optimization specific settings, e.g. number of samples, learning rate, etc.,  can be set in the .sh files.
 For all avaialble options read the --help option of the /scripts/model.py files.
+As a minimal example, run `run_MODEL.sh H2 2 0 2 111`.

 ## Preoptimization
 It is possible to train autoregressive models towards an approximate wave function (e.g. from a MP2 or CISD calculation).
 This is included in the option pretraing option, the target wawve function can be set in the model.py files.
 The training is performed until a given overlap is reached or to a maximum of 20000 steps Note that preoptimizations for larger systems can take some time since the MP2 and CISD impleemntations are inefficient.